LyleScott/Fail2BanLocations/README.md

 I really don't plan to do too much more, unless I hear any interest otherwise.
 This was really just for fun to see where folks were coming from that were in my logs.
-I'll probably use the library in many other ways, anyways.

 EDIT: It looks like the fail2ban folks might create a 3rd party directory and this repository is making its way in there according to a pull request.
 So, I will be cleaning things up a bit and atleast documenting items more closely so someone can hack it easier.
+Let me know if you think of something interesting.

-I do plan to finish a few things soon, though:
+I plan to finish a few more things and that is about it:
-* show the ip/hostname of the box that logged the IP "hit" so you can differentiate which box was getting attacked if you wanted to use multiple log files or have >1 box sending fail2ban messages to the same inbox.
 * make the infowindow look better.
 * unittests... because engineering.
 * add "source" column in infowindow (email vs logfile)
 * use openauth to auth to email. or atleast don't store password in plain text.
+* add remotelog ability.
+* add a persistence layer